 Under the project, The Asian Development Bank (ADB) will support the Department of Trade and Investment (DTI) in developing and implementing industries transformation and green transitioning initiatives among MSMEs by leveraging on four key Philippines universities Knowledge Innovation Science and Technology Park (KIST) or Science and Technology Park (STP).
-These four universities are tentatively Batangas State University, Mariana Marcos State University, University of Science and Technology Southern Philippines, and Visayas State University.
+These four universities are tentatively Batangas State University, Mariano Marcos State University, University of Science and Technology of Southern Philippines, and University of the Philippines.
+2

 PRISTINE project will strengthen the implementation of industrial transformation and green transition in MSMEs through evidence-based applied solutions.
-The project will specifically finance infrastructure and facilities for advanced applied research, innovation, and training in emerging technologies, including centers of excellence for renewal, clean, efficient energies in KIST and STP; provide grants for applied research and startup incubation, including building incubation and acceleration ecosystem; and strengthen researchers capacity through joint research and/or training with reputable research centers.
-Several proposed applied research solutions, innovation, and topics under the project will be related to renewal energy development and applications.
+The project will specifically finance infrastructure and facilities for advanced applied research, innovation, and training and accreditation in emerging technologies, including centers of excellence for renewable, clean, efficient energies, and smart climate technologies in KIST and STP.
+The reskilling and upskilling training will include new courses on installation, commission, repair, maintenance of renewable energy assets such as offshore wind, energy storage, green hydrogen, electric vehicles, and smart and advanced climate agriculture.
+This approach ensures that both current and future workforce needs are addressed, facilitating expanded income and livelihood generation opportunities.
+The project aims to reskill 3,000 existing workers and train 2,000 new graduates.